department-of-veterans-affairs/va.gov-team/products/income-limits-app/research/2023-01-income-limits-usability/research-findings.md

 ### For the app design and functionality
 1. Make the text "To find out if you're eligible, apply now" more visually prominent on the results page because as it is now, participants ignored it.
 1. Make the *Review the information you entered* link more prominent in location and/or visual treatment/layout (e.g., top of page or maybe look like a button like the _Continue_ button).
 Maybe explore how other VA.gov pages enable you to navigate to view/edit previous information.
-2. If someone navigates from the _Review Info_ page to another page, consider having the _Continue_ button take you back to the _Review Info_ page instead of to the next question.
+2. If someone navigates from the _Review Info_ page to another page, consider having the _Continue_ button take you back to the _Review Info_ page instead of to the next question (which was intended as the design but wasn't implemented in the click-through prototype).
-6. If we want the _Get past income limits_ link to be easier to find, consider moving it up higher on the results page.
+6. If we want the _Get past income limits_ link to be easier to find, consider moving it up higher on the results page, or possibly add a year selector to the app flow right before asking any questions.

 ### For content in the app
 5. Clarify the meaning of "dependents" in this question per income taxes or VA rules, and add details to the question so people will know how to answer.
 According to a VA subject-matter expert (in an email dated 4/17/2023), dependents include *your spouse*, unmarried children under 18 (or 18-23 if attending school full-time or disabled prior to reaching age 18), and parents if in the Veteran's direct care and whose net worth and income are below a fixed limit.